MooersLab/pymolsnips/README.md

 All of the snippets for one language are in a single file with the `.snippets` file extension.
 In this case, the file is labeled `pml.snippets`.

-The snippets are installed to be installed in the folder `.config/micro/plugins/snippets`.
+The snippets are installed in the folder `.config/micro/plugins/snippets`.
-In the *pymolsnips* directory enter:
+In the *pymolsnips* directory, enter:

 ```bash
 $ cp pml.snippets ~/.config/micro/plugins/snippets/snippets/.